apostrophecms/rename-mongodb-database/README.md

 ## Requirements

-**You must have `mongodump` and `mongorestore` installed.** Depending on how you installed MongoDB itself, this might not be automatic.
+**You must have `mongosh` (or `mongo`) `mongodump` and `mongorestore` installed.** Depending on how you installed MongoDB itself, this might not be automatic.
 See the MongoDB documentation for more information about the MongoDB command line tools.
+MongoDB must be at least version 3.4.x, but keep in mind that 5.0 is the oldest release MongoDB officially supports.